FAMEHyder/DMP/README.md

 # DMP
-It is a Digital marketing project
+It is a Digital marketing project.
+By using this we are able to control your socail account and post